jagadekmeesala/ITG_EAGLE_Training/README.md

 ## Day-4 - 24th May, 2024 12 to 1 - 2 to 12
 ***Tech***

-Researched and learnt about
+- Researched and learnt about
 -
 -

+Trainer taught about
+- Abstraction
+- Concrete method and abstract method
+- Why do we need to use abstract class
+- Ambiguity in Mutiple Inheritance and its reason
+- What is interface
 -